 As Meghna Mahadevan explains, “while capitalism may not be the ideal framework to build a truly anti-racist society, it is the systems we are currently working within.
 We can all do our part to make it less racist.”
 So yes, we have to work with what we have and find immediate solutions to transform the system that is in place for now.

 Meghna Mahadevan gives us concrete strategies for execution: “Think through which tone makes the most sense.
 How will you be most heard” now that people are ready to listen?
 She encourages “non-black employees to step up” in order to not let their black colleagues do all the work.
-She urges employees to coordinate, “crate a template” and bring their co-workers together.
+She urges employees to coordinate, “create a template” and bring their co-workers together.
 White people also especially have to do their research as there are so many resources and organizations out there well versed on these issues.
 Finally, “keep the receipts” and document all interactions on the topic.

 The business environment of the “new normal” resulting from the COVID-19 crisis presents a unique opportunity to break away from the past.
 Companies that apply an anti-racist lens to their internal organizational development and identify, address and manage the inherent power dynamics are most likely to embrace innovation in a meaningful way.
 The latest wave of outrage is a call for urgent action, and corporations have an immense role to play in the dismantling of systemic racism.
 So let’s get to work!